Bits-to-Photon: End-to-End Learned Scalable Point Cloud Compression for Direct Rendering: Introduction

-\begin{itemize} \item We propose a novel end-to-end learned point cloud compression method that directly decodes bit-streams to renderable 3D Gaussians, bridging the gap between point cloud compression, reconstruction, and rendering.
+We train our models using the training set of the THuman 2.0 dataset~\cite{yu2021function4d} and evaluate them on the testing set of the THuman 2.0 dataset and the 8i Voxelized Full Bodies (8iVFB) dataset \cite{dataset8i}.
+Our method achieves higher perceptual quality (both in terms of PSNR and LPIPS) in the rendered images at similar bit rates as G-PCC v22 and the state-of-the-art deep learning based point cloud methods using the geometry compression model in \cite{wang2022sparsepcgc} and attribute compression method in \cite{fang20223dac} and \cite{zhang2023scalable}.
+The contributions of our work are summarized as follows: \begin{itemize} \item We propose a novel end-to-end learned point cloud compression method that directly decodes bit-streams to renderable 3D Gaussians, bridging the gap between point cloud compression, reconstruction, and rendering.
 Leveraging a differentiable renderer utilizing Gaussian splatting, we directly optimize the rendering quality vs. bit-rate trade-off. \item We adapt sparse convolution for feature extraction, squeezing, conditional entropy coding, and reconstruction.
-We propose a novel geometry-invariant 3D sparse convolution to address the problem of non-uniform point density in the point cloud. \item We propose a novel hierarchical coding scheme for the compressing the color and rendering-related information.
-It generates a scalable bit-stream and allows multiple levels of details at different bit-rate ranges.
-Our method (B2P) significantly improves the rendering quality at similar bit-rates compared to both standard and learned methods for point cloud color compression, while substantially reducing the decoding and rendering time. \end{itemize}
+We propose a novel geometry-invariant 3D sparse convolution to address the problem of non-uniform point density in the point cloud. \item We propose a novel multi-resolution coding framework for compressing the color and rendering-related information.
+The features at a current resolution are squeezed and entropy-coded and reconstructed conditioned on the features from the lower resolution to maximally exploit the redundancy across resolutions.
+It generates a scalable bit-stream that provides a higher level of details as the bit rate increases. \item Our method significantly improves the rendering quality at similar bit-rates compared to both standard and learned methods for point cloud color compression, while substantially reducing the decoding and rendering time. \end{itemize}